D15 · Premium Landed

 Conservation shophouses dominate the original housing stock, with very narrow plot widths (often 6–8 metres) and long internal layouts.
 Retrofit lift installation has to work around the original structural walls, which are commonly load-bearing and not easily modified.
 Vacuum lifts win almost every time here because they require minimal structural intervention and can be installed within existing internal voids.

-Premium-standard pricing with a regulatory uplift, S$70,000–S$110,000.
-URA conservation submissions add 4–8 weeks to the project timeline and several thousand dollars in heritage consultancy and submission fees on top of the standard BCA process.
+Premium-standard scope with a regulatory uplift.
+URA conservation submissions add 4–8 weeks to the project timeline plus heritage consultancy and submission fees on top of the standard BCA process.
+We scope each lift after a free site assessment.

 A conservation shophouse off Joo Chiat Place installed a 3-stop vacuum lift in an existing internal light well, with URA and BCA submissions managed in parallel.
 16 weeks total project time including conservation review.